finom/use-change/README.md

 ## 💡 Quick start using Provider and store as a class instance

 1. Install by `npm i use-change` or `yarn add use-change`.
 2. Define an object of any shape.
-At this case this is a store class instance.
+At this case this is a store class instance instead of an in-line object.
 3. Wrap your components by `Provider` exported by `use-change`.
 4. Add `useChange` to your components.